wetransform/inspire-extensions/patterns/_posts/2016-06-03-association.markdown

 [Download the Example Schema](/patterns/examples/association.xsd)

 In line 11, we set the ```Owner``` element's ```substitutionGroup``` to ```AbstractFeature```.
 This is mandatory to allow objects of this type to be included in the container, a ```wfs:FeatureCollection```.
 In lines 28 and 29, we use ```gml:ReferenceType``` as the type of the properties, instead of the actual types the references point to (which could be ```CadastralParcel``` and ```Owner```).
 This means we lose some information in the XML schema.
 There are several ways to encode this information, such as using annotations or optional attributes of the XLink, but non of them were standardised in INSPIRE.

+Please note that we create a new `Owner` class instead of re-using one of the metadata classes such as `CI_ResponsibleParty`, since the latter cannot exist as a stad-alone member of a `FeatureCollection`.

 ## XML Instance Example